ucanalgan/personalWeb/README.md

 npm run build
 ```

 This will create a `dist` directory with optimized production files.
+The build process includes:

+- JavaScript bundling and minification
+- CSS optimization with critical CSS extraction
+- Asset optimization
+- Console log removal in production
+- ES2015 compatibility

 ### Deployment to GitHub Pages